• Skip to primary navigation

 • 4 cups chopped kale or other hearty greens well dried

-• 1 teaspoon lime juice or lemon juice
+• 1 teaspoon lemon juice or lime juice or apple cider vinegar

 • grated parmesan cheese omit for vegan